Maths

 Key Stage 4

-Students in KS4 are working towards gaining Mathematics qualifications.
-We have a range of these on offer including entry level, functional skills and GCSE, so that students can aim to gain a qualification that is achievable and tailored to them.
+Pupils in KS4 are working towards gaining Mathematics qualifications.
+We have a range of these on offer including entry level, functional skills and GCSE, so that pupils can aim to gain a qualification that is achievable and tailored to them.

-All students will initially follow the NCFE Functional skills curriculum which is tailored for students looking to become confident in their use of fundamental mathematical knowledge and skills.
+All pupils will initially follow the NCFE Functional skills curriculum which is tailored for pupils looking to become confident in their use of fundamental mathematical knowledge and skills.

-Functional Skills qualifications support our students to demonstrate their understanding by applying their knowledge and skills to solve simple mathematical problems or carry out simple tasks.
+Functional Skills qualifications support our pupils to demonstrate their understanding by applying their knowledge and skills to solve simple mathematical problems or carry out simple tasks.

-If appropriate, students will then go on to follow the Edexcel GCSE (9-1) Mathematics Foundation Level course.
+If appropriate, pupils will then go on to follow the Edexcel GCSE (9-1) Mathematics Foundation Level course.

-The topics followed are straightforward and written in clear and simple language making the assessments accessible to all students, to give them every chance to show their mathematical ability and reach their potential.
+The topics followed are straightforward and written in clear and simple language making the assessments accessible to all pupils, to give them every chance to show their mathematical ability and reach their potential.

 "Above all else, the teaching and learning of mathematics should be fun for all concerned, and not something to fear."